 Saw Blades How To

-THE BASICS - Carbide Finish Blade - Cuts materials through aluminum
+Carbide Finish Blade — Cuts Through Aluminum and More

-With 60 Teeth on 7 1/4" the Saw Dog Blade Cuts like a finish blade.
-It leaves a crisp edge on materials like melamine, hardwoods, and composite decking.
-Using the same Carbide as our Multipurpose drill bits it will also cut materials like aluminum, and solid surface.
-If you have a variable speed table saw our blade will run great at slower speeds too, though this isn't necessary.
-This wheel IS NOT a metal cutting wheel, but it can handle wood with nails in them.
-See the guide to the right for specific materials.
-If you run into any issues, please check out our troubleshooting section or call us at 1.800.252.1330.
+With 60 teeth on 7¼″, the Saw Dog Blade cuts like a finish blade — leaving a crisp edge on materials like melamine, hardwoods, and composite decking.
+Using the same carbide as our Multipurpose Drill Bits, it will also cut materials like aluminum and solid surface.
+If you have a variable speed table saw, our blade will run great at slower speeds too, though this isn’t necessary.
+This blade is NOT a metal cutting wheel, but it can handle wood with nails in it.
+See the material guide below for specifics.
+If you run into any issues, call us at 1.800.252.1330.

 Material Specific Tips